-All of the above entities can be established on an express basis and no governmental or regulatory approvals are required.
+All of the above vehicles can be established on an express basis and no Cayman Islands governmental or regulatory approvals are required to establish such vehicles.

 Taxation of vehicles

 All of the above vehicles are exempted from any Cayman Islands income or gains taxes and can obtain a tax undertaking certificate from the Cayman Islands government guaranteeing no change in their tax status for 20 years for exempted companies and 50 years for ELPs and LLCs.